California Mission Asistencias and Estancias

 Founded: June 13, 1816

-San Antonio de Pala was a sub-mission of Mission San Luis Rey de Francia.
+San Antonio de Pala, along with Las Flores (below), was a sub-mission of Mission San Luis Rey de Francia.

 The Pala Asistencia is still in use as an active Catholic church, serving the nearby Pala Indian Reservation.

 Location: 23013 California 79, Santa Isabel, CA